danielhrisca/asammdf/documentation/mdf.rst

 ===

 This class acts as a proxy for the MDF3 and MDF4 classes.
-All attribute access is delegated to the underlying *_file* attribute (MDF3 or MDF4 object).
+All attribute access is delegated to the underlying *_mdf* attribute (MDF3 or MDF4 object).
 See MDF3 and MDF4 for available extra methods.

 An empty MDF file is created if the *name* argument is not provided.